 Everywhere I look, something weird is happening.
 Teenagers are sipping £4 oat milk lattes at Planet Organic and talking about activism.
 ‘Grown-ups’ are skateboarding to work and talking about polyamory.

-Something weird is happening, an upside down world (though I hasten to add, a refreshing rather than unpleasant one) where traditional polar divides are being smooshed together into one blurred group that isn’t defined by age, or gender or whatever ‘class’ even means anymore.
+Something weird is happening and not just to packaging design in London, an upside down world (though I hasten to add, a refreshing rather than unpleasant one) where traditional polar divides are being smooshed together into one blurred group that isn’t defined by age, or gender or whatever ‘class’ even means anymore.

 The young are acting old, the old are acting young, married people are polyamorous, gender is blurred and our traditional mode of profiling audiences feels completely out of sync with the zeitgeist.